-Interaction of current mineral resources legislative and administrative procedures with land use planning legislative and administrative procedures a) The factors affecting the long-term spatial planning of the country are recorded and assessed;
+Interaction of current mineral resources legislative and administrative procedures with land use planning legislative and administrative procedures

 The current National Spatial Plan for the country was enforced in 2008 (Government Gazette Issue GG/128/A/03.
 07.2008, "Approval of the general spatial planning and sustainable development framework ").
 It comprises a set of documents where: